equinor/septic-config-generator/docs/Howto_SCG.md

 ## scg checklogs

 This command is used to inspect the `.out` file and the newest (by timestamp) `.cnc` file in the specified run directory and report any errors or warnings found.
-If the run directory contains a `startlogs` directory (in use since SEPTIC v2.85), `scg checklogs` will look there for `.cnc` files.
+If the run directory contains a `startlogs` directory (in use since Septic v2.85), `scg checklogs` will look there for `.cnc` files.

 The exit status is 0 if everything went fine, 1 if one or more errors or warnings were found, and 2 if the check